International bond investors are selling off local EM debt in all but the best markets | bne IntelliNews

 Even after the recent outflows the JP Morgan data showed that its clients were more invested in Russian bonds coming into the current events than at any time in at least the last six years.
 Foreigners owned a record 35% of the ruble-denominated OFZ bond market before the COVID-19 outbreak, which has fallen to 29.8% as of August, but the total outstanding non-resident position is still RUB3,053bn ($40bn), ahead of the RUB2,870bn they owned at the start of this year.

-Thanks to its rock solid fundamentals and Central Bank of Russia (CBR) governor Elvira Nabiullina’s reputation as the most conservative central banker in the world Russia’s debt market is one of the most attractive EM bond markets out there.
-Russia has also beenfited from the general trend of investors moving away from dollar- and euro-denominated issues as investors become keener on the local currency issues that add an element of foreign exchange gains to earnings from just the coupon rates.
+Thanks to its rock solid fundamentals and Central Bank of Russia (CBR) governor Elvira Nabiullina’s reputation as the most conservative central banker in the world, Russia’s debt market is one of the most attractive EM bond markets out there.
+Russia has also benefited from the general trend of investors moving away from dollar- and euro-denominated issues as investors become keener on the local currency issues that add an element of foreign exchange gains to earnings from just the coupon rates.

 “Investor interest in local EM bonds increased substantially since the global financial crisis, coinciding with a trend toward less FX bond issuance,” the IIF economists say.